-A conventional mortgage is a non-government loan financed with a value less than or equal to a specific amount established each year by major secondary lenders.
-As of 2008, financing for less than $417,000 was regarded as conventional financing.
-A conventional loan is the most popular loan today, as so it has become the benchmark against all the other mortgages.
-It has 4 special features:
+A conventional mortgage is a non-government loan financed with a value less than or equal to a specific amount established each year by the major secondary lenders.
+In 2008, funding of less than $ 417,000 was considered conventional funding.
+A conventional loan is the most popular loan today, which is why it has become the benchmark against all other mortgages.
+It has 4 particularities:

 3. Fixed loan term